lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 #### Inference Engine API Integration Flow

-Using the Inference API follows the basic steps:
+Using the Inference Engine API follows the basic steps:

 1. Load plugin

-    1. Load the plugin for a specified device
+    a.
+Load the plugin for a specified device

 2. Read model IR

-    2. Read in IR files
+    a.
+Read in IR files

 3. Configure input and output

-    3. Probe model for input and output information
+    a.
+Probe model for input and output information

-    4. Optionally configure the precision and memory layout of inputs and outputs
+    b.
+Optionally configure the precision and memory layout of inputs and outputs

 4. Load model

-    5. Load the model into the plugin
+    a.
+Load the model into the plugin

 5. Create inference request

-    6. Have plugin create a request object that holds input and output blobs
+    a.
+Have plugin create a request object that holds input and output blobs

 6. Prepare input

-    7. Get an input blob to hold input data
+    a.
+Get the input blob to hold input data

-    8. Transfer data from source into input blob
+    b.
+Transfer data from the data source into input blob

 7. Infer

-    9. Request plugin to perform inference and wait for results
+    a.
+Request plugin to perform inference and wait for results

 8. Process output

-    10. Get output blobs and process results
+    a.
+Get output blobs and process results

-In tutorial Steps 2, 3, and 4 we will walkthrough the code that specifically integrates each of the models used in our application.
-More details can also be found in the "Integrating Inference Engine into Your Application" section of the Inference Engine Development Guide [https://software.intel.com/inference-engine-devguide](https://software.intel.com/inference-engine-devguide)
+In tutorial Steps 2, 3, and 4 we will walkthrough the code that specifically integrates each of the models used in the application.

+More details can be found in the "Integrating Inference Engine into Your Application" section of the Inference Engine Development Guide [https://software.intel.com/inference-engine-devguide](https://software.intel.com/inference-engine-devguide)

-#### Setting Up Command Line to Use OpenVINO Executables and Libraries
+#### Setting Up Command Line to Use the OpenVINO Toolkit Executables and Libraries

-Whenever running the OpenVINO tools, compiling, or running the user application, always remember to source the script:
+Whenever running the OpenVINO toolkit tools, compiling, or running the user application, always remember to source the script:

 ```Bash
 source /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```

-This script sets up the executable and library paths along with environment variables used by the OpenVINO tools as well as this tutorial.
+This script sets up the executable and library paths along with environment variables used by the OpenVINO toolkit tools as well as this tutorial.

 ### Where Do the Inference Models Come from?